 - If the total RLT is not maintained for certain material types (for example, finished goods), the lot-size-dependent in-house production time is used.
-When this happens, the RLT equals the setup time plus interoperation time and processing time.
+When this happens, the RLT equals the setup time, interoperation time, and processing time.

 The availability is only checked until the end of the RLT.
 When the inventory delivery date (ready for packaging and transportation) is determined on the basis of the current date for the item to lie after the RLT, the item itself can be confirmed given the lack of stock available.
-In this situation, the program assumes that any quantity that the customer demands can be procured by the date of material availability and considers the products to be available.
+In this case, the system assumes that any quantity requested by the customer can be obtained by the date of material availability and considers the products available.

 Availability Check with RLT